ReiKath26/ReiKath26/README.md

 ### More about me
 🧘🏼‍♂️ Pronouns: She/Her

-💻 Code Language I have mastered so far: C++, C#, Java, HTML, JavaScript, CSS, PHP, Swift, Objective-C
+💻 Code Language I have learned so far: C++, C#, Java, HTML, JavaScript, CSS, PHP, Swift, Objective-C

 🥂 I'm interested in game and mobile app development.
 I'm currently learning game development on both unity and unreal.
 I also currently improving my iOS Development to expand from what I learned in the academy (particularly on the use of external library and networking concept in Swift, as well as the Design Patterns).
 I would also like to learn other tech stack, like Machine Learning, AR/VR, etc in the future!